Deterministic Primality Proving on Proth Numbers

+In \cite{stw2011sqrt, stw_phd}, a new idea is introduced for deciding the primality of Proth numbers but the details are missing.
+In this paper, we fill in all the details and extend the idea to obtain the following theorem.

 \begin{theorem} Let $N$ be a Proth number defined in (\ref{eqn-proth numbers}).
-There is a deterministic algorithm deciding the primality of $N$.
+There is an algorithm deciding the primality of $N$.
 The expected running time and the worst case running time of the algorithm are

 and

 bit operations, respectively. \end{theorem}